matao1984/emd-converter/README.md

 # emd-converter
 EMD Converter is a convenient and lightweight tool to convert the FEI Velox emd files to the common image formats including tiff, jpg, png, and bmp.
 The tool was written by Dr. Tao Ma.
-For questions and suggestions, please send a message to taoma@umich.edu.
+For questions and suggestions, please send a message to matao1984@gmail.com.

 ## 1. Installation
 The tool requires Python 3 environment.
 I recommend to install Anaconda which is the most straightforward way.
 Download and install the Python 3 version of Anaconda from here: https://www.anaconda.com/.